Peripheral arterial disease (PAD)

 The symptoms of PAD often develop slowly, over time.
 If your symptoms develop quickly, or get suddenly worse, it could be a sign of a serious problem requiring immediate treatment.

-You should see your GP if you experience recurring leg pain when exercising.
+You should see a GP if you experience recurring leg pain when exercising.

 Many people mistakenly think this is just part of growing older, but there's no reason why an otherwise healthy person should experience leg pain.

-PAD is usually diagnosed through a physical examination by your GP, and by comparing the blood pressure in your arm and your ankle.
+PAD is usually diagnosed through a physical examination by a GP, and by comparing the blood pressure in your arm and your ankle.

-A difference between the two may indicate PAD and is called the ankle brachial pressure index (ABPI).
+A difference between the 2 may indicate PAD and is called the ankle brachial pressure index (ABPI).

 Read about diagnosing PAD.